onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

+There isn't a single problem in the world that wouldn't benefit from an integrated view of all arguments and an ability to sort and rank them.
+A more complete and clear picture.

 > "It shouldn’t be tech companies per se getting into fact checking.
 It should be open source technology.
 Free, universally available code and data for epistemology.
 Take a piece of text, parse it, extract assertions, compare to explicitly specified knowledge graphs and oracles." - [Balaji Srinivasan](https://twitter.com/balajis/status/1266180931435417600)